AlexMercedCoder/tutorialblog/content/blog/2023/6/06-file-encryption-overview.md

 - **Performance**: Think of encryption algorithms as speed racers.
 Some are lightning-fast, while others might drag you down like a snail on tranquilizers.
 Consider the computational cost of the algorithm and choose one that doesn't make your device feel like it's stuck in molasses.

 - **Key Size**: Longer keys mean better security.
-It's like having a lock with more pins—it's harder to pick.
+It's like having a lock with more pins - it's harder to pick.
 So, choose an algorithm that supports key sizes that match your desired level of protection.
 Don't settle for a flimsy lock when you can have a mighty fortress!

 - **Compatibility**: Imagine having a fancy encryption algorithm that only works on outdated floppy disks.
 Bummer!
 Make sure the algorithm plays well with your platforms and systems, so you don't end up in a digital love triangle drama.